 Until the beginning of this decade, the majority of fostered young people were required to leave their foster home as soon as they turned 18.
 This is far earlier than young people outside the care system, who on average leave home at 24, and too early for many fostered young people who often need more support and time as they transition into adulthood.

 The Fostering Network led the successful Don’t Move Me campaign to allow those leaving foster care to remain with their former foster carer, or another foster carer, until the age of 21 if they wanted to.
-This provision is now legally in place and is known as Staying Put in England (becoming law in 2014) and When I Am Ready in Wales (2016).
+This provision is now legally in place and is known as Staying Put in England (2014) and When I Am Ready in Wales (2016).
 In Scotland young people leaving care from the age of 16 are eligible for Continuing Care (2015), a young person requesting Continuing Care has to remain living with their former foster carer rather than move to another foster carer.
 In Northern Ireland post-18 provision differs from the rest of the UK.
 The Going the Extra Mile (GEM) scheme launched in 2010 is non-statutory and only available to young people aged 18 to 21 who are in education, employment or training.

 Despite widespread acceptance that post-18 care is in young people’s best interests, there have been a number of issues with the implementation of the new duties that have caused concern for all involved and have resulted in variability in policy, practice, and participation at a local level.